Table of Contents

 The production of erythrocytes and hemoglobin is largely dependent on the availability of erythropoietin (epo) and iron.

-With the dissemination of 35 %, the iron-deficiency anemia represents the most common cause for anemia.
-Roughly 5-10 % of menstruating women suffer from iron deficiency anemia.
-Men are much more rarely affected by anemia.
+With the dissemination of 35%, the iron-deficiency anemia represents the most common cause of anemia.
+Roughly 5–10% of menstruating women suffer from iron deficiency anemia.
+Comparatively, men are rarely affected by anemia.

 Symptoms of Iron Deficiency Anemia